[This blog was originally published on November 19, 2019 and was updated on January 05, 2021.]

 For those of you who want to practice continuous delivery and release new versions to production without manual gates, we recommend investing in the live staging model.
 The production is upgraded with the popular blue/green strategy, and there’s no need for standalone staging.
 This means continuous and automatic deployment is in the users’ hands.

 Risk management and staging phases co-exist as new versions are constantly developed, tested, and put into production.
 A big part of the live staging model is the concept of canary releases and blue/green deployment.
-Quali Colony provides both.
+Quali CloudShell Colony provides both.

-Via the CI/CD tool, teams can choose to deploy to production, get feedback, update and fix, and then redeploy the new parts while the stable sections have been maintained for the application users.
+Using blue/green deployment via the CI/CD tool, teams can choose to deploy to production, get feedback, update and fix, and then redeploy the new parts while the stable sections have been maintained for the application users.
 This reduces risk and enables continuous usage.

-When using blue/green deployment, teams must design for backwards/forwards compatibility, be very careful with state and using different versioning patterns, emphasize specific testing characteristic of dynamic version changes, and create backlog planning for the entire blue/green cycle.
+When using blue/green deployment, teams must design for backwards/forwards compatibility, be very careful with state and using different versioning patterns, emphasize specific testing characteristics of dynamic version changes, and create backlog planning for the entire blue/green cycle.

-Although there’s added complexity, the added benefits clearly show blue/green’s super powers.
+Although there’s added complexity, the added benefits clearly show blue/green’s superpowers.
 Risks are mitigated since changes are rolled out slowly and corrected continuously during each iteration.
 Testing and monitoring of the production process is ongoing like a system of checks and balances.
-Releases are completed more quickly and feedback is available faster.
+Releases are completed more quickly, and feedback is available faster.
 All these small iterations and packaged changes allow business to run smoothly with significantly reduced downtime.

 Exciting stuff, right?
 We’ve got a lot more up our sleeves and the experienced practice for some good discussion!
 Tune in next month for the nitty gritty of CI/CD practical tips and best practices.